lanl/drm-fates/1.LANDIS-MODEL/README.md

 to the nearest age bin to assign their cohorts (e.g. a 9 year-old tree is in the 0-10 year cohort, and an 11 year-old tree is in the 11-20 year cohort).

-	+ **aoi_ele**v: the approximate average elevation of the AOI.
+	+ **aoi_elev**: the approximate average elevation of the AOI.
 We are working on a method to calculate this in the code.

 + Fuels: